-- Arkansas Brighter Future 529: Students who have a college savings plan can learn about their options and the Aspiring Scholars Matching Grant program.
+- Arkansas Brighter Future 529: This site provides information about college savings plans and the Aspiring Scholars Matching Grant program.

 - Southern Regional Education Board: The SREB has information on subjects like college affordability and online education.

-These resources provide information that empowers students to make the best possible decision about what college and program to attend.
+These resources provide information that can help you make the best possible decision about which college and program to attend.

 How Much Does It Cost to Go to an Online College in Arkansas?